Legal Practice Internships: Intern abroad in New York, USA

 Internships in New York City begin every Monday.
 Exceptions may be made to this when start dates are shifted to avoid public holiday disruptions or closed when the program has already reached capacity.
 The minimum duration requirement is 8 weeks.
 Non US citizens can intern for up to a maximum duration of 12 weeks.
 US citizens may intern up to a maximum duration of 18 weeks.

 Airport pick up and accommodation are included in the Program Fee.
-The accommodation is covered from the Sunday night before the Monday start date - interns are required to arrive no later than the Sunday before their Monday start date, as all orientations are held on Mondays.
+The accommodation is covered from the Saturday night before the Monday start date - interns are asked to please arrive on the Saturday morning prior to the start date, as orientations can often be scheduled for the Saturday afternoon.

-The typical port of entry is the John F. Kennedy International Airport (JFK) - this is the main international airport serving New York City).
-Alternatively, interns may fly into the Newark Liberty International Airport (EWR).
+The typical port of entry is the John F. Kennedy International Airport (JFK) - this is the main international airport serving New York City.
+Alternatively, interns may fly into the Newark Liberty International Airport (EWR) or LaGuardia Airport (LGA).
 Airport pick up is included from either of these airports.
-If you are planning to spend time independently in New York City prior to your internship and will not require an international airport pick up, we can discuss alternative arrival logistics with you.

 Upon arrival, interns will be met, greeted, and transferred to the accommodation.
 The last night of the accommodation is the Friday night of the final week, leaving interns free to depart on Saturday.
 Extra nights of accommodation can be arranged in advance, if requested, and are subject to availability.